firebase/firebase-js-sdk/common/api-review/analytics-exp.api.md

 import { EventNameString } from '@firebase/analytics-types-exp';
 import { EventParams } from '@firebase/analytics-types-exp';
 import { FirebaseApp } from '@firebase/app-types-exp';
-import { FirebaseInstallations } from '@firebase/installations-types-exp';
+import { _FirebaseInstallationsInternal } from '@firebase/installations-types-exp';
 import { _FirebaseService } from '@firebase/app-types-exp';
 import { MinimalDynamicConfig } from '@firebase/analytics-types-exp';
 import { SettingsOptions } from '@firebase/analytics-types-exp';

+// @public
+export function analyticsSettings(options: SettingsOptions): void;

 // Warning: (ae-forgotten-export) The symbol "AnalyticsService" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "factory" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function factory(app: FirebaseApp, installations: FirebaseInstallations): AnalyticsService;
+export function factory(app: FirebaseApp, installations: _FirebaseInstallationsInternal): AnalyticsService;

 // @public
 export function getAnalytics(app: FirebaseApp): Analytics;